yegor256/blog/static/elegant-objects.md

 Apr 27, 2017:
 I've got stickers for you.
 I will give them in exchange for an Amazon review.
-Please, write an _honest_ five-star review and email me.
+Please, write an _honest_ five-star review (it's a joke, any review will work, as long as it's honest) and email me.
 I will send you the stickers to your home address, free of charge.

 Apr 18, 2017: